hugo-fixit/docs/content/en/documentation/content-management/markdown-syntax/extended/index.md

 {?`}{?`}{?`}
 ```

-Add `title` attributes to a code block, for example:
+Add `title` attribute to a code block, for example:

 ````markdown
 ```js {title="test.js"}